 SecureSync allows you to configure Minor and Major alarm thresholds for the GNSS receiver.
 This is done by setting the minimum number of satellites the receiver can track for a set time before an alarm is triggered.
 If both conditions are met, i.e. the reception quality falls below the set number of satellites for the set amount of time, an alarm is triggered.

 The alarm notification feature described below allows you to be notified of a potential reception issue BEFORE the GNSS reference becomes invalid.
-This may be useful e.g., to notify system operators of a deteriorating signal reception before SecureSync possibly losing the GNSS reference.
+This may be useful e.g., to notify system operators of a deteriorating signal reception before SecureSync loses the GNSS reference.

 Note that SecureSync itself has a pre-defined minimum number of satellites that must be tracked in order for GNSS to be considered a valid reference.
-The minimum number of satellites depends e.g., on your receiver mode (see Configuring the GNSS Receiver), the GNSS signal reception in the area where your antenna is located, and the receiver type.
-For SAASM units and in Stationary Mode, the minimum number of satellites is normally 4 (four).
-Hence, it would be suggested to set the Minor Alarm Threshold to 8, and the Major Alarm Threshold to 6.
+The minimum number of satellites depends e.g., on your receiver mode, the GNSS signal reception in the area where your antenna is located, and the type of receiver in your unit.
+In Stationary mode, and for SAASM units, the minimum number of satellites is normally 4 (four).
+Hence, it would be prudent to set the Minor Alarm Threshold to 8, and the Major Alarm Threshold to 6.

-To determine how many satellites your SecureSync unit is currently receiving, navigate to INTERFACES > REFERENCES: GNSS 0.
+To determine which GNSS receiver mode your SecureSync is using and how many satellites your SecureSync unit is currently receiving, navigate to INTERFACES > REFERENCES: GNSS 0.
 See also Reviewing the GNSS Reference Status.

 To set the GPS Alarm Thresholds: